 automationDetails property

-A run object MAY contain a property named automationDetails whose value is an runAutomationDetails object (§3.16) that describes this run.
+A run object MAY contain a property named automationDetails whose value is a runAutomationDetails object (§3.16) that describes this run.

 For an example, see §3.16.1.

 aggregateIds property

 A run object MAY contain a property named aggregateIds whose value is an array of zero or more unique (§3.7.3) runAutomationDetails objects (§3.16) each of which describes an aggregate of runs to which this run belongs.